santhoshpkumar/Behaviour-Cloning-Autonomous-DrivingInSimulator/writeup_template.md

 https://youtu.be/LRuZ5QlC0tk

 To augment the data sat, I also flipped each of the images and angles thinking that this would add more training images.
-I have set the measurment to 30 so that it manevour off to the center of the road if the image matches that of the left or the right image.
+I have set the measurment correction to +/- 0.30 so that it manevour off to the center of the road if the image matches that of the left or the right image.

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...